Improve your memory, concentration, power and retention by using these 14 science-backed techniques to increase cognitive function.

 Well, maybe not.

-In one recent study, participants who meditated for 4 sessions of only 20 minutes, once a day, were able to improve memory, concentration and brain function (the study is described here, also see my beginner’s guide to meditation).
+In one recent study, participants who meditated for 4 sessions of only 20 minutes, once a day, were able to improve memory, concentration and brain function (the study is described here, also see my beginner’s guide to mindfulness meditation).

 11. Exercise improves memory